Find a Qualified Attorney Near You

 Right Documentation

 Medical records are an important part of our health care system.
 These records contain essential patient health information.
-Federal laws, like the Health Insurance Portability and Accountability Act of 1996 (HIPPA), protect this information.
+Federal laws, like the Health Insurance Portability and Accountability Act of 1996 (HIPAA), protect this information.
 The U.S. Department of Health and Human Services has more information and fact sheets on HIPAA.

 Health professionals must update patient records when they prescribe and administer medications.
 This information helps future providers avoid medication errors.